univention/univention-portal/docs/containerization/409-concept.md

 Compare the following implementation Issues:

-- univention/components/univention-portal#549
+- univention/components/univention-portal#549 - Kubernetes deployment
-- univention/components/univention-portal#555
+- univention/components/univention-portal#555 - Local development environment for kubernetes
-- univention/components/univention-portal#554 - This milestone helps to refine
+- univention/components/univention-portal#554 - Refactor current patching --
-  the approach for this Issue.
+  This milestone helps to refine the approach for this Issue.